Fast in-place accumulation: Introduction

 \section{Introduction}

-Modular methods with dense univariate polynomials over a finite ring are of central importance in computer algebra and symbolic computation.
-For instance, they are largely used with lifting or Chinese remaindering techniques as the bases to compute at a larger precision.
-There, the quotient of the Euclidean division is not needed, but is usually computed anyway along the algorithm.

-In terms of arithmetic operations, from the work of~\cite{MoenckBorodin1972,Kung1974} to the more recent results of~\cite{BostanLecerfSchost2003}, many sub-quadratic algorithms were developed for this task, based on fast polynomial multiplication~\cite{Cantor:1991:mulpoly,Harvey:2022:JACM:nlogn,MCA2013}.
-But these fast algorithms require a linear amount of extra temporary space to perform the computation~\cite{Giorgi:2020:issac:inplace}.
-On the contrary, classical, quadratic algorithms, when computed sequentially, very often require very few (constant) extra registers~\cite{Monagan:1993:disco}.
-To get the best of both worlds and reduce the costs due to space allocation, further work then proposed simultaneously ``fast'' and ``in-place'' algorithms for computing both the quotient and the remainder~\cite{Giorgi:2019:issac:reductions,Giorgi:2020:issac:inplace}.
+Multiplication is one of the most fundamental arithmetic operations in computer science and in particular in computer algebra and symbolic computation.
+In terms of arithmetic operations, for instance, from the early work of~\cite{Karatsuba:1963:multiplication,SchoenhageStrassen1971,Strassen:1969:GENO} to the most recent work of~\cite{Cantor:1991:mulpoly,Harvey:2022:JACM:nlogn,Alman:2025:asymmetry}, many sub-quadratic (resp. sub-cubic) algorithms were developed for polynomial (resp. matrix) multiplication.
+But these fast algorithms usually come at the expense of (potentially large) extra temporary space to perform the computation.
+On the contrary, classical, quadratic (resp. cubic) algorithms, when computed sequentially, quite often require very few (constant) extra registers.
+It is an intriguing question whether there is a necessary trade-off between space and time, that is whether fast algorithms always require extra space to perform their computations.
+The use of extra space could hinder the practical efficiency of the algorithms, due for instance to cache misses.
+For parallel computations, it is easier to get good parallel speedups if the sub-computations run in place, to avoid memory management.
+Some initial lower bounds suggested that fast algorithms do indeed require extra space~\cite{Abrahamson:1986:timespace}.
+But further work then proposed simultaneously ``fast'' and ``in-place'' algorithms, for matrix or polynomial operations~\cite{jgd:2009:WinoSchedule,Roche:2009:spacetime,Harvey:2010:issactft,Giorgi:2019:issac:reductions,Giorgi:2020:issac:inplace}.

-We here describe fast algorithms to extend the latter line of work.
-In the polynomial setting, we compute in-place the remainder only of the Euclidean division.
-This means that, e.g., with respect to~\cite[\algname~3]{Giorgi:2020:issac:inplace}, we obtain the remainder without needing any space for the quotient.
-To this end, we use a relaxed in-place model in which the inputs can serve as intermediate storage, \emph{as long as they are restored at the end of the computation.} In practice, the ability to modify the inputs is usually offered to the programmer.
-Since they are finally restored, these algorithms can be used as subroutines or recursively (in a non-concurrent manner).